MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 ### Install cert-manager and trust-manager

-[cert-manager](https://cert-manager.io/) and [trust-manager](https://cert-manager.io/docs/trust/trust-manager/) are required for secure communication of logs between cluster services.
+[cert-manager](https://cert-manager.io/) and [trust-manager](https://cert-manager.io/docs/trust/trust-manager/) are required for secure communication of logs between cluster services and must be installed before the Arc extension.

 1. Install cert-manager.